akframe1/jobTracker/README.md

 2. Top 5 key skills required
 3. Three suggested talking points for an interview

-The API call is made from the C# backend — the Groq API key is never exposed to the browser.
+The API call is made server-side from the C# backend — the Groq API key is never exposed to the browser.

 ---